0x5ubt13/enumeraga/README.md

 This is my first serious tool developed in Go.
 At the time of creating this repo, I have been learning Golang for the best part of the last 2 years, and I have been using it to develop solutions for the [Advent of Code](https://adventofcode.com/).

 Although I will try my best to adhere to coding conventions, I am still learning as I code, and any kind of contribution towards quality will always be welcome.

-## The motivation

-Working as pentesters, or playing CTFs, or fiddling around with practice labs, we come across the same initial phases of recon and enumeration over and over again.
-I thought it would be an amazing opportunity to practice my coding skills if I automated the initial tools that I always run.
-Then, after seeing the first results, I liked what I had done and kept adding on more features, until the Bash script grew up so much that I started thinking: "what if I actually use Go and compile this to a binary?
-Would I be able to pull it off?"...
-And, well, I am a sucker for a good challenge if learning is a joyful side effect.

 ## Wrapped tools currently present